Mastering Work-Life Balance: A Day in the Life of a Busy Professional

 By way of background, I am the broker/owner of a boutique commercial real estate firm, a new mom, president of an active local commercial real estate organization, a board member for a few other groups, and just started scaling one of my other businesses (more on that in weeks to come).

 In the not so distant past even with my time blocks, my schedule was admittedly more than 60 often 70 hours or more per week.
-So, I waited to start a family until my company grew to where I have a team to support me, but I was still working too much and felt like I was constantly on a treadmill.
+So, I waited to start a family until my company grew to where I had a team to support me, but I was still working too much and felt like I was constantly on a treadmill.

-After his daycare closed due to COVID-19, I pivoted to working on my business during his naps until his school reopened knowing that this is an opportunity with the shift.
+After his daycare closed due to COVID-19, I pivoted to working on my business during his naps until his school reopened knowing that this was an opportunity with the shift.
 I read books like “Knowing Isn’t Doing” by Rod Santomassimo and “Adapt” by Blaine Strickland.

 I also took that time I spent on my business further streamlining procedures and leveraging technology such as Calendly, which automates my scheduling and creation of conferences via Zoom.
-I was also able to further hone my personal marketing to work with more manufacturing and warehousing clientele where I excel the most while supporting my team of agents with other commercial real estate assignments.
+I was also able to further hone my marketing to work with more manufacturing and warehousing clientele where I excel the most while supporting my team of agents with other commercial real estate assignments.

 I have now developed a new daily flow amid this pandemic.
 Here is a breakdown of my weekday schedule: